Mesick House

 Mesick House is a historic home constructed in 1875 in the Second Empire and Italianate Victorian architecture styles.
-It is one of two High Victorians remaining in Sacramento that display a mansard roof (the other being Stanford Mansion).
+It is one of four High Victorians remaining in Sacramento that display a mansard roof (the others being Stanford Mansion, Heilbron Mansion, and Governors Mansion).

 The home gets its name from its original owner, Mary Mesick.

 It is located at 517 8th Street, Sacramento, California.